Injecting Insight Into HMOs with Our Annual HMO Survey

 Health Net of CA: Health Net’s contracted participating physician groups (PPGs) are delegated to provide member care, including all specialty referrals.
 If the PPG does not have a particular kind of specialist with which it contracts, the PPG is still responsible to find a specialist out of its network for the member.
 The PPG has the financial responsibility for paying the specialist.
 The PPG may deny the request if it has a particular kind of specialist within its network and a member requests to see a specialist that is outside the PPG’s network.
 The member has the option to appeal the denial with Health Net.

-Kaiser Permanente: If a member needs specialty care not available within our plan the chief of the appropriate specialty service is required to research and approve the referral.
-With a large group of our specialists practicing in more than 75 specialties and subspecialties, we have been able to minimize outside referrals significantly so that our members do not need to leave the continuity of our in-plan care.
+Kaiser Permanente: If a member needs specialty care not available within our plan, the chief of the appropriate specialty service is required to approve the referral.
+With a large group of our specialists practicing in more than 75 specialties and subspecialties, Kaiser Permanente is able to minimize outside referrals significantly so that our members do not need to leave the continuity of our in-plan care, which includes provider access to the member’s online medical records

-PacifiCare: Our contracted provider network is comprehensive and provides a qualified specialist for every covered benefit.
-When a service is not available within a member’s provider group, the member receives a referral to a qualified provider or specialist outside the member’s provider group, but contracted with PacifiCare.
+UnitedHealthcare: Our contracted provider network is comprehensive and provides a qualified specialist for every covered benefit.
+When a service is not available within a member’s provider group, the member receives a referral to a qualified provider or specialist outside the member’s provider group, but contracted with UnitedHealthcare.
 Either the provider group or we will assess the medical necessity for these requests and authorize care as necessary.

 Referrals to non-contracted providers rarely happen, generally only in emergencies or for specialized services not available through a contracted provider; therefore, we do not track this statistic.